siqi-pei/siqi-pei.github.io/_pages/home.md

 My research interests include Digital Economy, Quantitative Marketing, Emerging Markets with a comprehensive research methods of Applied Econometrics, Econometric Modeling, Field Experiments, Lab Experiments, Natural Experiment, and Machine Learning.

-If you interested in collaboration.
-You can reach my at [peisiqihk@outlook.com](mailto:peisiqihk@outlook.com).
+If you are interested in collaboration.
+You can reach me at [peisiqihk@outlook.com](mailto:peisiqihk@outlook.com).

 <br>